 The Board holds regular meetings at least four times a year, and convenes extraordinary meetings when necessary.
 Notices and materials for regular Board meetings shall be given to the Directors at least 14 days and three days prior to the meetings, respectively.
 All Directors are entitled to propose resolutions to be included as part of the agenda of the Board meetings.
 Detailed minutes of each Board meeting and specialised committees meeting are kept, including matters considered and agreed on by the Board and specialised committees, and any related concerns raised by the Directors.
 Relevant minutes shall be sent to all Directors within a reasonable period, and be available for inspection within a reasonable time after a reasonable notice by the Directors.
-Five specialised committees are formed under the Board, namely the Strategic Planning Committee, the Audit Committee, the Nomination, Remuneration and Review Committee, the Risk Management and Consumers' Rights and Interests Protection Committee (Assets and Liabilities and responsibilities of and the operating procedures for each of the Board committees are clearly defined in writing, among which, the duties and powers of the Audit Committee and the Nomination, Remuneration and Review Committee are published on the websites of the Company and the Hong Kong Stock Exchange.
+Five specialised committees are formed under the Board, namely the Strategic Planning Committee, the Audit Committee, the Nomination, Remuneration and Review Committee, the Risk Management and Consumers' Rights and Interests Protection Committee (Assets and Liabilities Management and Investment Decision-making Committee), and Related Party Transaction Control Committee.
+The duties and responsibilities of and the operating procedures for each of the Board committees are clearly defined in writing, among which, the duties and powers of the Audit Committee and the Nomination, Remuneration and Review Committee are published on the websites of the Company and the Hong Kong Stock Exchange.
 The Board committees submit opinions and proposals to the Board on matters within their respective scope of duties and responsibilities.